 - A1.
-Contribute to the growth and character of Tweed Shire's business, enterprise and industrial precincts. - A2.
-Facilitate coordinated business, enterprise and industrial precincts which maximise employment opportunities through site efficiency and amenity. - A3.
+Contribute to the growth and character of Tweed Shire's business and enterprise precincts. - A2.
+Facilitate coordinated business and enterprise precincts which maximise employment opportunities through site efficiency and amenity. - A3.
 Facilitate the development of sites that minimises under utilisation or sterilisation of land through poor site planning, design and unsuitable land uses. - A4.
 Achieve an attractive and sustainable built form which responds to the features of the site and the Tweed's subtropical climate.